Window Coverings vs Window Treatments: What's the Difference?

 Conclusion

 As you can see, window coverings and treatments serve different purposes yet can work together.
-The option you go with will largely depend on your home's decor style, as some coverings and treatments work better in different designs.
+The option you choose will largely depend on your home's decor style, as some coverings and treatments work better with different designs.
 Don’t be afraid to layer coverings and treatments, as that combination might offer the best solution for you.

 When deciding which option will work best for your home, try the look you want virtually before you commit.
 Software like Planner 5D offers different window treatments and coverings you can play with to find the style you like best.